 John Hodge, Shallow Grave & Trainspotting, Faber & Faber, 1996

 As has already been reported, Scottish born John Hodge is hard at work on the script for Bond 25.
-With a few ideas and story notions that have allegedly perked the interest of studios and the Bond management alike, Boyle is still cautiously suggesting he hopes to be directing Bond’s silver movie and is waiting on Hodge’s script to move forward at the tail end of 2018.
-However, a lot could well change before premiere night.
+With a few ideas and story notions that have allegedly perked the interest of studios and the Bond management alike, Boyle was cautiously suggesting he hopes to be directing Bond’s silver movie and is waiting on Hodge’s script to move forward at the tail end of 2018.
+That is now happening.

 Hodge is also no stranger to Bond references in his work – with both Trainspotting and T2 Trainspotting playing with John Barry and his 007 Theme, Sean Connery impressions and the real-life curiosity that leading man Jonny Lee Miller is the grandson of the first M, Bernard Lee.

 Whilst it always a challenge to take the helm of a Bond movie in any decade, Bond 25 has a more curious global atmosphere than usual.
 The Blofeld and SPECTRE plot has now been left wilfully hanging – a perfect place to pause it for another spin of the Bond movie dice.
 And would Boyle want to take on a story arc with others fingerprints on it?
 Judging by the purported excitement over Hodge and Boyle’s own original story suggestion, possibly not.
+But the great ideas Boyle and Hodge are bringing to the Bond table may not just be narrative led.
 This could well be a Bond movie that follows the grand tradition of 007 films simply moving on from Blofeld and that White Persian cat.
 Besides, not only is this EON Productions’ silver bullet and the twenty-fifth opus in cinema’s grandest project, Bond 25 will emerge in a 2019 that from this side of 2018 is – cue the trailer voiceover man voice – uncertain, divisive, globally fragile, and majorly concerning for a great many people in the world.
-Whilst the Bond narrative often – and quite astutely – steps slightly to the side of real politics, personalities and issues, the very real realm of gender inequalities, cyber terrorism, cyber currency, fake voting, dubious presidents, spy poisonings, death to spies and environmental disquiet are no bad backdrop for our man James.
+Whilst the Bond narrative often – and quite astutely – steps slightly to the side of real politics, personalities and issues, the very real realm of gender inequalities, cyber terrorism, cyber currency, fake voting, dubious presidents, spy poisonings, nuclear capabilities, death to spies and environmental disquiet are no bad backdrop for our man James.
 There could well be no better time than 2019 to dust off Bond’s tuxedo, fire-arms, swagger, and Vesper clutching skills.